 Should you decide to buy the car (or to purchase a different car) and would need to take out a loan to do so, it can also be important to consider what kind of price, down payment, loan term, and interest rate you can afford.

 Looking to start saving to buy out your lease, or purchase a different car?
-SoFi Money® may be able to help.
+SoFi Checking and Savings® may be able to help.

-SoFi Money is a cash management account that allows you to separate your savings from your spending while earning competitive interest on all your money.
+SoFi Checking and Savings is a checking and savings account that allows you to separate your savings from your spending while earning competitive interest on all your money.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.